I LISTEN TO PODCASTS THESE DAYS

 We’ve developed tricycle ears.

 Hooke isn’t about heightening or sugar-coating sound, it’s about using our ears the way they were intended to be used.
+We aren’t playing tricks on our ears or straining them to hear something they can barely reached.
+We should be training and tuning our ears as they were meant to be.

 Plus tricycles are sort of ugly.